 - Saturday: I’m totally exhausted and in pain, even being awake is a challenge

 Not everyone follows a week-long pattern but the fluctuations are the same, really high activity levels followed by really low activity levels.
-Some people follow a much less structured boom and bust.
-As opposed to this happening every week, a boom and bust can happen over the space of a few hours.
-Sometimes a boom can last as long as a month before an epic bust.
+Some people follow a much less structured boom and bust with the full cycle happening in just one day or with a boom lasting weeks or months!
 This is not a healthy or efficient way to live.
-Pacing aims to stabilise the activity levels so that you can achieve a fairly consistent amount each day and don’t end up in ‘rest mode’ for days.
+It’s understandably tempting to ‘do all the things’ on good days but this can end up causing ‘bad days’.
+Pacing aims to stabilise the activity levels so that you can achieve a fairly consistent amount each day, this also helps to make your health a little more predictable.

-Pacing is a concept that’s loved by OT’s across the world but its one that often disliked by patients.
-Even in slinical settings it’s often misunderstood 2 .
-The way pacing is presented and explained has a big impact on how well a patient gets on with it.
+Pacing is a concept that’s often loved by healthcare professionals and disliked by patients.
+Even in clinical settings it’s often misunderstood.
+The way pacing is presented and explained often has a big impact on how effectively it’s recieved!

 Or I could pace the blogging.

-I might take an hour and half to write the post, with 60 second breaks every 5 minutes to stretch my neck, back and shoulders.
+I might take an hour and half to write the post, with 10 second micro-breaks every few paragraphs to stretch my neck, back and shoulders.
 I could rest my hands and do some exercises to keep my fingers supple, I could get a drink and spell check each paragraph before having a rest and carrying on.
 You might now be thinking something like ”I don’t have time for all of that” but here’s where the magic happens…Because I paced the activity I don’t really need a break after, I can take a few minutes before moving on to something else.
-I took 1hr30 for the blogging + 15 minute break afterwards = 1hr 45mins
+I took 1hr 30mins for the blogging + 15 minute break afterwards = 1hr 45mins

 So the activity takes about the same time but at the end of the second scenario I’m feeling much better and my quality of work is much higher.
 Score 1 for pacing.